Gaurishh/amul-protein-products-notifier/README.md

 ---

-**Note**: This service is specifically designed for Delhi, Haryana, and Karnataka areas and monitors Amul protein product availability.
+**Note**: This service is specifically designed for Delhi, Haryana, Karnataka, and Maharashtra areas and monitors Amul protein product availability.
 The scraper runs periodically to check for product restocks and sends notifications to subscribed users.